 You and most people.
 Having the money talk with your SO can be awkward.
 But not having it could be even worse.
-Money-related issues are often cited as a reason for divorce.
+Money-related issues are often cited as a reason for divorce, especially during the pandemic era.
+And about a third of American couples say that they’ve financially cheated on a partner.
 So consider having open and honest discussions about money an investment in your relationship.
 How romantic.

 As early as you can.
 Because if certain money issues are a deal breaker for you, you’re better off catching red flags sooner than later.
 Some discussions might come up naturally.
 Like when you both reach for the check at the end of a date.
 But others might need a little push.
 Opening up about your own situation first can help get the conversation going and encourage your partner to feel comfy sharing.